-The retail industry is becoming more data rich as more of the businesses goes digital, establishment many more data capture opportunities.
-According to Google's Zero Moment Of Truth (ZMOT) research, 70% consumers research online before purchasing in-store.
-Retail analytics gives insights into the business and processes of the organization along with detail insights on consumers with scope and need for improvement.
-This field goes beyond superficial data analysis, using techniques such as data discovery and data mining to filter datasets to produce actionable insights that can be applied in the short-term.
+The retail industry is becoming more data-rich as more businesses go digital, establishing many more data-capture opportunities.
+According to Google's Zero Moment Of Truth (ZMOT) research, 70% of consumers research online before purchasing in-store.
+Retail analytics gives insights into the business and processes of the organization along with detailed insights on consumers with scope and need for improvement.
+This field goes beyond superficial data analysis, using techniques such as data discovery and data mining to filter datasets to produce actionable insights that can be applied in the short term.
 Moreover, companies use retail analytics to create better snapshots of target customers.
 By harnessing data from retail analytics, companies can identify the ideal customers from a diverse range by age, gender, buying pattern, preference, and location.

-Retail analytics optimizes the supply chain, uses existing data to increase conversion, and customizes shopping experiences with predictive modeling and micro-targeting/pricing.
-Therefore, technological advancements such as artificial intelligence, augmented reality, and machine learning in retail analytics are expected to bolster the growth of the retail analytics market throughout the forecast period.
-Furthermore, other prime factors positively impacting the retail analytics market include the utilization of social media, increase in online shopping, and rising use of smartphones.
+For instance, Retail analytics optimizes the supply chain, uses existing data to increase conversion, and customizes shopping experiences with predictive modeling and micro-targeting/pricing.
+Therefore, technological advancements such as artificial intelligence augmented reality, and machine learning in retail analytics are expected to bolster the growth of the retail analytics market throughout the forecast period.
+Furthermore, other prime factors positively impacting the retail analytics market include the utilization of social media, an increase in online shopping, and the rising use of smartphones.
 Social media allows retailers to better understand consumer preferences by tracking consumer behavior and predicting and anticipating future behavior.
-As per data by the e-commerce vendor Custora, 90% consumers try to reach out to brands on social media.
-Therefore, the prolific use of social media is a key driving factors for the retail analytics market.
-In addition, the latest trend in the retail analytics market is to personalize customer experience by predicting demand and footfall with the help of retail analytics.
+As per data from the e-commerce vendor Custora, 90% of consumers try to reach out to brands on social media.
+Therefore, the prolific use of social media is a key driving factor for the retail analytics market.
+In addition, the latest trend in the retail analytics market is to personalize the customer experience by predicting demand and footfall with the help of retail analytics.

 The retail analytics market can be segmented by component, application, business function, and end user.